sketchplugins/plugin-directory/README.md

 - [Sketch Chat](https://github.com/mathieudutour/sketch-chat), by Mathieu Dutour: A Sketch plugin to chat in Sketch Cloud files
 - [Sketch Codelight](https://github.com/somebee/sketch-codelight), by somebee: Highlight code inside Text layers in Sketch
 - [Sketch Color Manager](https://github.com/hecflores/sketch-color-manager), by hecflores: Sketch Plugin to manage all rogue colors in the sketch, along with other styling properties
-- [Sketch Color Vars](https://github.com/philsinatra/sketch-color-vars), by Phil Sinatra: A Sketch plugin that will export the fill color of selected layers to SCSS, LESS and CSS files.
 - [Sketch Commands](https://github.com/bomberstudios/sketch-commands), by Ale Muñoz: A collection of script commands for Bohemian Coding's Sketch.app
 - [Sketch Copy Paste Layout Settings](https://github.com/francisvega/sketch-copy-paste-layout-settings), by Francis: Copy layout settings from one artboard and paste into multiples artboards.
 - [Sketch Copy Text Only](https://github.com/explorador/sketch-copy-text-only), by Cristian: Sketch plugin to copy only the text from selected artboard(s) or layer(s)